Mark Twain Revolving Loan Fund, Inc.

 The RLF can provide up to 30% of the monies necessary for a project and has a maximum loan amount of $150,000.00.

 Eligible activities include the purchase of land, buildings, construction, equipment, working capital, inventory and machinery.
 One job must be created or retained for each $15,000.00 of RLF funds requested.
 Other requirements include compliance with Civil Rights laws, handicapped accessibility and environmental requirements for all loans.
 Loans used for construction must comply with Federal wage rates.

-The Council of Governments administers the loan program by accepting applications, working closely with the Mark Twain Revolving Loan Fund Board of Directors, servicing loans, monitoring the progress of the program and reporting to the Economic Development Administration.
+The Mark Twain Regional Council of Governments administers the loan program by accepting applications, working closely with the Mark Twain Revolving Loan Fund Board of Directors, servicing loans, monitoring the progress of the program and reporting to the Economic Development Administration.

 You will need to obtain a tool such as Adobe Reader to download the file below, it's a free download.